Alextopher/autoperm/explanation.md

 MOV 2 0
 ```

 In brainfuck the `MOV` instruction is very simple.
 Assume the current cell pointer is 0, then `MOV 0 X` is `[>x+<x-]`, Or shift left X times, increment, shift right X times, decrement. `MOV A B` is similar, we can rewrite it as `SHIFT A` (move right A), `MOV 0 B-A`, `SHIFT -A` (reverse the first step).
-Generally book keeping the cell pointer is a bit tedious, but not too difficult. `MOV` extends well to writing to a set of cells for example `MOV 0 {1 2 3} : [>+>+>+<<<-]`.
+Book keeping the cell pointer is a bit tedious, but not too difficult. `MOV` extends well to writing to a set of cells for example `MOV 0 {1 2 3} : [>+>+>+<<<-]`.
 This extended `MOV` will be useful later.

-Finally we have an outline for the permutation algorithm is:
+Finally, we have a full outline for the permutation algorithm:

 - Translate stack element names into numeric indexes (a b -- b a ==> 0 1 -- 1 0).
 - Translate the stack effect into Two-line notation (`Map<usize, usize>`)
-- Covert two-line notation into cycle notation (`Vec<Vec<usize>>`)
+- Translate from two-line notation into cycle notation (`Vec<Vec<usize>>`)
 - Generate "MOV" instructions
-- Convert to brainfuck
+- Rewrite as brainfuck

 ## A stronger algorithm

 Unfortunately, most functions are not simple permutations.
 I struggled for a long time to tweak the permutation algorithm to work on any function.
 In a permutation repeated elements are not allowed (`(0 0)` is not a valid cycle), so there is no obvious way to represent something like `DUP: 0 -- 0 0`.
 One train of thought brought me to thinking of grouping indices into sets, so such that the set of "sets of indices" are disjoint.
-In the `DUP` case that could have looked like `({0} {0 1})`, which could generate something like `MOV 0 T; MOV T {0 1}` (which is valid BF, more on that later).
+In the `DUP` case that could have looked like `({0} {0 1})`, which could generate something like `MOV 0 T; MOV T {0 1}`.

 This works for a few new functions but doesn't move the needle very far.
 We can now write `TUCK: (a b -- b a b)`